 Start measuring and managing your carbon footprint.Request a demo

 For a business to examine its supply chain, it must first map it.
 Supply chain mapping is essentially performing due diligence to understand where the raw materials come from that comprise your finished good.
-If you don’t produce a physical good, supply chain mapping extends to your vendors and service suppliers (e.g., for a digital product, this would be your tech stack, servers, web services, etc.).
-And when it comes to supply chain management, it’s all about how you create resiliency to minimize disruptions, risk, and, most recently, carbon emissions.
+If you don’t produce a physical good, supply chain mapping extends to your critical vendors and service suppliers (e.g., for a digital product, this would be your tech stack, servers, web services, etc.).
+And when it comes to supply chain management, it’s all about how you create resiliency to minimize ongoing disruptions, risk, and, most recently, carbon emissions.

 Transparent tracking technologies, like blockchain and digital labels, trace materials in some industries and hold suppliers accountable for their sourcing practices.
-But we have yet to see the proliferation of that tech at scale, so it’s up to you to map your supply chain in their absence.
+But we have yet to see the proliferation of that tech at scale, so it’s up to you to map your company’s supply chain in their absence.

-Supply chain mapping is an ongoing process that requires you to identify the risks and opportunities—including financial, quality, social, and environmental—at every production stage.
+Supply chain mapping is an ongoing process that requires you to identify the potential risks and opportunities—including financial, quality, social, and environmental—at every production stage.
 While detailed maps take months to complete and could require you to involve many parts of your organization, for the sake of this post, we’ll focus on small, initial steps, like collecting and organizing your suppliers and gathering a manageable set of supplier data.

 Benefits of mapping your supply chain

 Resiliency and risk management – The world is no stranger to supply chain disruptions, but what if they could be prevented?
-Mapping your supply chain can help you better understand lead times, highlight weak points, or if one supplier could hamstring your business.
+Mapping your entire supply chain can help you better understand lead times, highlight weak points, or if one supplier could hamstring your business.
 For example, if a critical supplier is located in an area known for natural disasters or at high climate risk, you might want to have a backup plan.

 Transparency – If you’re upfront with your customers about your business practices—like where you source material—it builds trust.
 And suppose you’re a supplier to other suppliers (i.e., a tier 2 supplier, or even tiers 3 and 4).
-In that case, there’s a strong chance your customers expect a certain level of transparency because it impacts their business.
+In that case, there’s a strong chance your customers expect a certain level of supply chain transparency because it impacts their business.
 It wouldn’t look good if a t-shirt company worked with a supplier that used child labor to harvest its cotton.
 And if you can show you don’t, it gives you a competitive advantage.